NB! The links in this article open up in a new tab.

 In the first stage of the process (internal selection process of the home university), students apply to be accepted as UEF candidates for ISEP exchange.
 The application is submitted in the online application system SoleMOVE.
 In the letter of motivation, the applicants describe why they are applying for ISEP Exchange programme and to which country/countries they plan to apply, and they should state clearly if there are at least 5 suitable host universities in the ISEP Exchange programme.
-General instructions on the letter of motivation and applying may be found on the Applying for student exchange and traineeship abroad page.
+General instructions on the letter of motivation and applying may be found on the article called Applying for student exchange and traineeship abroad.

 In the second stage of the process, those who were accepted in the first stage as UEF candidates for ISEP exchange complete an application in the ISEP online application system.
 The applicant sends a request to start the ISEP application to the coordinator of the home university who then accepts it and after this, the applicant is able to start the application.
 The applicant lists 5–10 host institutions in their ISEP application and ISEP aims at offering a placement in one of these institutions.
 The applicant may apply for institutions in different countries.
 Before submitting the application, the applicant should explore the host institutions in detail, because after submitting the application, the list of institutions cannot be altered.

 In the second stage, certain attachments are required with the application, e.g. one academic reference from a member of the UEF academic staff who knows the student and is thus able to describe them in the reference.
 Most host institutions in North America require a TOEFL test result with the application.
 Some host universities accept a IELTS test result.
 The language skills and test requirements of each institution must be checked individually.